MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ![Screenshot of the variable value viewer.](media\variables-pane\variable-viewer.png)

 Certain data types may contain nested elements.
 For example, a [custom object](variable-data-types.md#custom-object) may contain another custom object in its properties.
-The figure below shows the variable **NewVar** which contains **Company**, another custom object.
 To view the properties of the nested element, select **More**.

 ![Screenshot of a parent custom object in the variable value viewer.](media\variables-pane\custom-object-parent.png)

-Select the arrow icon on the top of the dialog to return to the parent custom object.
+Select the arrow icon on the top of the dialog to return to the parent element.

 ![Screenshot of a child custom object example the variable value viewer.](media\variables-pane\custom-object-child.png)